MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/rich-presence-configuration.md

 Here you can see a Rich Presence configuration page with a few configured strings.
 ![Rich Presence Page Configured Example](../../images/rich_presence/RichPresence_ConfigPage_Configured.JPG)

 To review previously created strings, simply browse the list on the Rich Presence configuration page.
 There you can see both the Unique Rich Presence ID, and Display string together.
 This will be useful when you need to use the Unique Rich Presence Id in your title's code to specify a Rich Presence string.

 To edit a Rich Presence string simply click on the **Unique Rich Presence ID** link for the string you want to edit.
 You will be taken to the same UI used to create a new Rich Presence string with the current string settings filled in for editing.
 After making edits click the **Save** button to update the configured string with your changes.

 To delete a configured Rich Presence string click the **delete** link on the Rich Presence Configuration page in the same row as the Rich Presence string you would like to delete.
 You will be asked to confirm the deletion.

-## Further Reading
+## See also

 [Overview of Rich Presence strings](https://docs.microsoft.com/en-us/windows/uwp/xbox-live/social-platform/rich-presence-strings/rich-presence-strings-overview)